dipsylala/pwnagotchi-state-api/README.md

   plugins:
     state-api:
       enabled: true
-      theme: minimal # optional - can be minimal or darkmode.
-Is state.html if left out.
+      theme: minimal # optional - can be minimal,darkmode or hotdog.
+Uses state.html by default.
 ```

 It takes information from the display state, as well as the `/api/v1/mesh/data` and `/api/v1/mesh/peers` providers.